SAP-samples/digital-manufacturing-extension-samples/README.md

 If you have issues with a sample, please open a report using [GitHub issues](../../issues).

 ## License
 Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](LICENSE).
+This project is licensed under the Apache Software License, v.
+2 except as noted otherwise in the [LICENSE file](LICENSE).